Alimony Attorneys in Knoxville, TN

 The purpose of alimony is to ensure that a divorce doesn’t cause an unfair financial imbalance, where one spouse suffers hardship while the other enjoys a windfall.
 In Tennessee, there is no absolute duty for one ex-spouse to support another.
 The state gives broad discretion to judges to decide alimony on a case-by-case basis.
 A payor spouse might be ordered to provide regular or periodic payments, a lump-sum contribution or no spousal support at all.
 Given the difference in potential outcomes, you need to make sure you have a capable Knoxville lawyer asserting and safeguarding your rights.

-The Law Offices of LaFevor & Slaughter has more than 38 years of experience, much of which has been devoted to family law, divorce, postnup agreements, child support and spousal support issues.
+LaFevor & Slaughter is devoted to family law, divorce, postnup agreements, child support and spousal support issues.
 We know the standards of fairness the court relies on.
 We carefully examine your personal finances and those of your spouse to prepare a strong case based on thoroughly researched, objective data.
-Jim LaFevor and Patrick Slaughter are skilled, determined negotiators who know how to present your facts in the most favorable light and persuasively argue for your best possible outcome.
+Slaughter is a skilled, determined negotiator who know how to present your facts in the most favorable light and persuasively argue for your best possible outcome.

 Types of Tennessee alimony